 Let us end with Truth from Jesus Christ and one final anti-bibical passage from the AA Big Book.

 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father, but through Me.”
 (John 14:6)

 In direct conflict with Christ’s own Word, the Big Book tells alcoholics, “We found God does not make too hard terms with those who seek Him.
 To us, the Realm of the Spirit is broad, roomy, all inclusive; never exclusive or forbidding to those who earnestly seek.
 It is open, we believe, to all men.
 When, therefore, we speak to you of God, we mean your own conception of God.” (pg.
 46-47)

 Why does this not matter?
 Why are so many Christians serving two masters?
 It is you who have been evangelized–into the AA theology.
 You are silent about Christ, calling Him “higher power” as if He were simply another tin god in the meeting room.

 We have all heard the AA insults about “religion,” meaning only Christianity, of course, and we all know the claim that churches can’t help alcoholics.
 Well, try being a member of the Body of Christ…serve in your church…and see what the Lord will do.

-But quit defending this thing that Christ Himself warns against, all right?
+But please, quit defending this thing that Christ Himself warns against, all right?